ygk/mobile-spam/readme.md

 This is a growing collection of SPAM callers to mobile devices in the Kingston region.

+Oresently there are 106 caller-ids in the vCard.

 ## Installation

 ### on iOS